 The Hindustan Socialist Republican Association (HSRA) was a revolutionary party set up by Ram Prasad Bismil and his associates to fight against British colonial rule in India and achieve independence for the country through an armed rebellion if necessary.
-In this article, you can read all about the Hindustan Socialist Republican Association for the UPSC IAS exam.
+In this article, you can read all about the Hindustan Socialist Republican Association for the IAS exam, for both Prelims and Mains GS-I papers.

 - The constitution for the HRA was drafted by Bismil in 1923 at Allahabad with the blessing of Lala Har Dayal.